jeffpar/pcjs.v1/notes.md

 	git commit -a

-Creating a new branch ("386dev")
+Creating a new branch ("next-release")
 ---

 You could use `git branch`, but if you've already modified some files that you now want to move to a new branch:

-	git checkout -b 386dev
+	git checkout -b next-release

-Pushing a new branch ("386dev")
+Pushing a new branch ("next-release")
 ---

-Since a simple `git push` will report:
+If `git push` reports:

-	fatal: The current branch 386dev has no upstream branch.
+	fatal: The current branch next-release has no upstream branch.
     To push the current branch and set the remote as upstream, use

-        git push --set-upstream origin 386dev
+        git push --set-upstream origin next-release

 do what it recommends (*-u* is shorthand for *--set-upstream*):

-	git push -u origin 386dev
+	git push -u origin next-release

 Reverting (resetting) a single file [[link](http://www.norbauer.com/rails-consulting/notes/git-revert-reset-a-single-file.html)]
 ---